 · Lubricates joints

-It is suggested by the health authorities that we should drink around 2 litres of water per day (or eight 8-ounce glasses, known as the ‘8x8 rule’).
+It is suggested by the health experts that we should drink around 2 litres of water per day (or eight 8-ounce glasses, known as the ‘8x8 rule’).
 However there are various other theories.
-Some believe we should be sipping on water constantly all day while others say the amount your drink depends on your weight (e.g. half an ounce of water per pound that you weight every day).
+Some believe we should be sipping on water constantly all day while others say the amount your drink depends on your weight (e.g. 30ml per Kg every 24 hours).
 However, this does not take into account those who regularly exercise.

 Health and nutrition experts suggest you should ensure your body is properly hydrated well before you start exercising.
-Two hours before your workout, you should drink 15 to 20 ounces of water, then another 8 to 10 ounces 15 minutes before your workout.
+Two hours before your workout, you should drink 2-3 cups of water, then another 1-2 cups just before your workout.

-This will ensure you have a fully effective workout as your body will be appropriately lubricated, the chemical reactions in your body which help heal muscles will be more efficient and your heart will not need to work as hard to transport nutrients and oxygen around the body.
-During your workout you should then drink around 8 ounces every 15 minutes, however this depends on how hard you are working.
-The more you are sweating the more you need to drink!
+This will ensure you have a fully effective workout as your body will be appropriately hydrated.
+You need water to sweat and cool your body during exercise, to initiate the chemical reactions in your body which activate muscles and to boost your blood circulating volume so it is easier for the heart to pump and transport nutrients and oxygen around the body.
+During your workout you should then drink 1-2 cups every 15 minutes, however this depends on how hard you are working, how hot it is and how sweaty you are.
+The more you are sweating, the more you need to drink!

-If you’re not properly hydrated for your work out, you will not have a fully efficient work out.
+If you are not properly hydrated for your workout, you will not have a fully effective workout.
 A 2% loss in fluid body weight can result in a 25% decrease in performance.
 Dehydration can also cause dizziness, lethargy, cramping and poorly functioning muscles.
-This really highlights the importance of hydration when exercising.
+This highlights the importance of hydration when exercising.
 Furthermore, it is important that you are drinking pure water.

 Regular tap water contains several organic chemicals, inorganic chemicals and biological contaminants which decrease the water purity levels.
-To hydrate your body in the healthiest way, using water distillers to purify your water is an excellent solution.
+To hydrate your body in the healthiest way, use a water distiller to create pure distilled water for optimal hydration.

 At Megahome Water Distillers, we supply a Deluxe Water Distiller which produces the purest possible drinking water to give you a pure, healthy hydration for your workout.